How to Find Your Dream Home

 Before you start looking at individual homes, take some time to get to know the neighborhoods you’re considering.
 If your circumstances allow, take a day trip to each area you’re most interested in.
 Don’t just stay in your car — get out and take a walk around.
 Figure out where you’d likely go for groceries, shopping or a meal out, and get a sense of what the trip is like.
 If you are moving with kids or intend to have them in your new home, do some research on the schools and on nearby places they can go for sports, arts or other after-school activities.

 You don’t want to limit your options too tightly at this stage, but getting a sense of different neighborhoods you may consider may help you hone your priorities.
-Look back at your list must-haves and deal-breakers to determine whether a neighborhood is the right fit for you and your family.
-Knowing what you like about one area or another will help your Realtor recommend additional places to broaden your search if needed.
+Look back at your list of must-haves and deal-breakers to determine whether a neighborhood is the right fit for you and your family.
+Knowing what you like about one area or another will help your REALTOR® recommend additional places to broaden your search if needed.

 4. Work with a Mainstreet REALTOR®